Land Your Dream Job

 3 Campus Resources for Students Starting on Their Career Path

-While you may already know about these offices, when you’re ready to utilize their services, it can be difficult to know just where to start.
+While you may already know about these offices, when you’re ready to utilize their services, it can be difficult to know where to start.

-Volunteer programs
+Volunteer programs office

 The volunteer programs office may be the most obvious place to start, but many students don’t realize the full range of opportunities available.

 In addition to having a keen sense of the needs of organizations hiring or looking for volunteers, the staff in this office will understand your career goals better than anyone else on campus.
-After all, they too are drawn to working with nonprofits and many have extensive experience in the sector, through previous jobs, their own volunteer service, or in serving on nonprofit boards.
+After all, they too are drawn to working with nonprofits, and many have extensive experience in the sector, through previous jobs, their own volunteer service, or in serving on nonprofit boards.

-Make this office your first stop and ask them questions like:
+Make this office your first stop, and ask them questions like:

-• What’s the best way for me to gain experience in a range of social-impact organizations so that I can figure out what type of nonprofit work is most meaningful to me?
-Before your first visit, check out Volunteer to Career: 6 Tips to Help Make it Happen for ways to turn a volunteer opportunity into a job.
+• What’s the best way for me to gain experience in a range of social-impact organizations?
+Before your first visit, check out, Volunteer to Advance Your Career | 6 Tips to Make it Happen, for ways to turn a volunteer opportunity into a job.

 • How can I use my skills or major to have the biggest impact this semester?
+Take note of how you can quantify these school experiences in your resume.

 The secret weapon of this office is their access to opportunities.
 In addition to knowing about local organizations, they’ll be on email lists that regularly announce scholarships, internships, and fellowships for volunteers.